sonic-net/SONiC/doc/chassis/architecture.md

 ## 1.1.1 Distributed Operation

-Each forwarding device must run an independent SONiC instance (called the Forwarding SONiC Instance or FSI) which controls the operation of one or more ASICs on the device, including the front panel and internal fabric ports conn ected to the ASICs.
+Each forwarding module must run an independent SONiC OS instance (called the Forwarding SONiC Instance or FSI) which controls the operation of one or more ASICs on the module, including the front panel and internal fabric ports connected to the ASICs.

-* A Forwarding device must act as a fully functional router that can run routing protocols and other networking services just like single box SONiC devices.
+* A forwarding module must act as a fully functional router that can run routing protocols and other networking services just like single box SONiC devices.
-* The system of forwarding devices should be managed by a single central Supervisor SONiC instance (SSI) that also manages the internal fabric that interconnects the forwarding devices.
+* The system of forwarding modules should be managed by a single central Supervisor SONiC instance (SSI) that also manages the internal fabric that interconnects the forwarding modules.

 ## 1.1.2 Intra-System Control Plane